nm523/upperhall/README.md

 You'll have to upload this calendar yourself to your prefered calendar app.

 As I have now graduated and left, I no longer maintain this, but I'm perfectly (and I hope obviously) happy to approve pull requests et cetera.
+Naturally, the college website will evolve with time.
+The code may need be adapted (the web parsing, in particular) to suit these changes.

+Perhaps in future, it could be offered by default by the college.

 Happy Halling.